awesome-astra/docs/docs/pages/develop/languages/go.md

 **ℹ️ Overview**

-These instructions are aimed at helping people connect to Astra DB programmatically using REST interface
+These instructions are aimed at helping people connect to Astra DB programmatically using Stargate's REST interface

 **📦 Prerequisites [ASTRA]**